mlcolab/Pathfinder.jl/docs/src/examples/quickstart.md

 `result.fit_distribution` is a uniformly-weighted `Distributions.MixtureModel`.
 Each component is the result of a single Pathfinder run.
-It's possible that some runs fit the target distribution much better than others, so instead of just drawing samples from `result.fit_distribution`, `multipathfinder` draws many samples from each component and then uses Pareto-smoothed importance resampling from these draws to better target `logp_banana`.
+It's possible that some runs fit the target distribution much better than others, so instead of just drawing samples from `result.fit_distribution`, `multipathfinder` draws many samples from each component and then uses Pareto-smoothed importance resampling (using [PSIS.jl](https://psis.julia.arviz.org/stable/)) from these draws to better target `logp_banana`.

-The Pareto shape diagnostic also informs us on the quality of these draws.
+The Pareto shape diagnostic informs us on the quality of these draws.
-Here [PSIS.jl](https://psis.julia.arviz.org/stable/), which smooths the importance weights, warns us that the importance weights are unsuitable for computing estimates, so we should definitely run MCMC to get better draws.
+Here the Pareto shape ``k`` diagnostic is bad (``k > 0.7``), which tells us that these draws are unsuitable for computing posterior estimates, so we should definitely run MCMC to get better draws.
+Still, visualizing the draws can still be useful.

 ```@example 1
 x₁_approx = result.draws[1, :]